 These notes highlight the unique professional witness perspective and the aeronautical impossibilities reported:

-Professional Witness Credibility: The primary witnesses were a Pasadena Police Department helicopter crew, providing a level of observational expertise higher than typical civilian reports.
+Professional Witness Credibility: The primary witnesses were a Pasadena Police Department helicopter crew.
+Their background in aerial observation and familiarity with local military and civilian aircraft provides a level of technical expertise that distinguishes this case from standard civilian reports.

-Aeronautical Anomaly (Acceleration): The core technical mystery is the object’s transition from a near-hover (matching the helicopter’s 60 mph) to supersonic speed in seconds.
-This instantaneous acceleration over a densely populated urban area like the Rose Bowl occurred without a sonic boom or visible propulsion.
+Aeronautical Anomaly (Acceleration): The core technical mystery is the object’s instantaneous transition from a 60 mph pace (matching the helicopter) to supersonic speed in a matter of seconds.
+This maneuver occurred over the Rose Bowl area without a visible propulsion system or a recorded sonic boom.

-Radar Invisibility: Despite the close proximity (approx. 300 meters), LAX radar reported a total “negative” on any such object, suggesting stealth capabilities or a non-reflective surface.
+Radar Invisibility: Despite the close proximity of approximately 300 meters, LAX radar provided a “negative” report on any such object.
+This suggests the craft possessed stealth capabilities or a non-reflective surface that absorbed or deflected radar pulses.

 The “Frisbee” Culture: The Police Chief’s later “giant Frisbee” comment and the JPL representative’s nonchalant tone suggest that such anomalies might have been a more frequent, though unofficial, occurrence in the San Gabriel foothills at the time.